moveit/moveit.ros.org/install/docker/index.markdown

 ## MoveIt!
 Container Types

 There are many variants of the MoveIt!
 Docker available as documented [here](http://moveit.ros.org/documentation/contributing/continuous_integration/).
-For example, any of the three current distros work: [indigo, melodic, lunar].
-Over variations include:
+For example, any of the three current distros work: [indigo, kinetic, melodic].
+Other variations include:

 - **moveit/moveit:melodic-source** contains a full MoveIt! workspace downloaded and built to ~/ws_moveit/src.
 This container is useful for developers wanting to test or develop in a sandbox.
 - **moveit/moveit:melodic-release** builds ontop of the CI image, the full debian-based install of MoveIt! using apt-get.